rpedroso/sharme/site/input/documentation/developer.md

 The way it is organized:
 ------------------------

-lib/\* - where the several routines are implemented
+lib/\* - where several routines are implemented.
-        generally a specific task is in it's own .c file, for example conversion from rgb to yuv and vice versa are in the colorspace.c include/\* - the headers of the lib/\*
+        Generally a specific task is in its own .c file, for example conversion from rgb to yuv and vice versa are in the colorspace.c include/\* - the headers of the lib/\*